xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 >
 <img src="https://raw.githubusercontent.com/xrdocs/xrdocs-images/gh-pages/assets/tutorial-images/mkorshun/hosted_apps/01_workflow_app_hosting.png" width="400" height="400" />{:.align-right}
 >
-**The figure on the right illustrates the basic steps to undertake to launch an lxc container on IOS-XR 6.0+**:
+**The figure on the right illustrates the basic steps to undertake to launch an lxc container on IOS XR 6.0+**:
 >
 *  We will build the container rootfs tar ball on our devbox (see topology above)
-*  The rootfs tar ball will then be transferred to IOS-XR
+*  The rootfs tar ball will then be transferred to IOS XR
 *  The rootfs will  be launched on the underlying hypervisor using the virsh command in XR shell.
 {: .notice}